Jane Scali: Early life

 Scali was a cast member in the junior variety show Brian And The Juniors, produced at HSV-7 in the late 1960s.

 In 1971, at the age of 11, Scali joined the cast of a new TV show, Young Talent Time.
 It was scheduled to run for a 13-week season, but it became very successful and Scali was part of the show for five years.

 Career

 Scali was a regular performer on a number of Australian TV shows, such as the Rolf Harris Show, The Saturday Show and later appeared on shows such as Good Morning Australia, Midday, the Royal Children's Hospital Good Friday Appeal and In Melbourne Tonight.

 Scali performed in musical theatre for the first time when she was 17, as the lead role in the Melbourne Theatre Company's production of Cinderella.
 Other musical theatre roles in her career have included Gretchen in The Student Prince, Sandy in Grease and Lily St Regis in Annie.
 In 1995, she co-produced a musical comedy production entitled Fractured Fairytales, which was nominated for a Mo Award.

 Scali has performed the Australian national anthem at a number of sporting events, such as the Bledisloe Cup, as well as the opening ceremonies of stadiums.

+In 1989 Scali released the song "Go The Mighty Panthers" which has been used as the theme song of the Penrith Panthers Rugby League Club ever since and is played at the Penrith Stadium after every home game.